Dhiali/super-dashboard/README.md

   - Smooth transitions and glowing effects for a comic-book aesthetic.
   - Info bubbles and tooltips for guidance and context.

-These features provide an engaging and interactive platform for exploring, comparing, and analyzing superhero data.
+These features provide an engaging and interactive platform for exploring, comparing and analyzing superhero data.

 ## The Idea